topsport-com-au/starlite-saqlalchemy/README.md

 custom `before_send` wrapper that inspects the outgoing status code to determine whether the transaction that represents the request should be committed, or rolled back.

-### Static files config

-Adds a static files config for the app.

 ### Async SAQ worker config

 A customized SAQ queue and worker that is started and shutdown using the Starlite lifecycle event